Updated: Nov 23, 2021

 ** If you are looking for the recipe referenced in my cookbook for the Caramelized Onion and Rosemary Biscuits, you've come to the right place! **

-If you’ve ever made caramelized onions properly, you know that this preparation can turn a common and humble onion into something magical.
-If you haven’t, then hold onto your seat!!
+If you’ve ever made caramelized onions, you already know that this preparation can turn a common and humble onion into something magical.
+If you haven’t, then hold onto your seats y'all!

 This is hands down one of my very favorite and easy things to make.
 Caramelized Onions take some time, but it’s a lot of passive time in which you can do other things.